Level 3 Diploma in Counselling.

 - Acknowledge diversity in a counselling setting

-Entry is at the discretion of PC-COUNSELLING & TRAINING LTD; however, learners should be 18 to undertake the qualification.
+Entry is subject to an informal interview and is at the discretion of PC Counselling and Training Ltd; however, learners should be aged 18 years or over to undertake this qualification.

 Achieving this qualification